Glossary · 31 terms

 - AI Visibility ScoreAn AI Visibility Score is a 0-100 measure of how prominently a single AI model recommends a brand in a category, based on whether the brand is mentioned, how early it appears, and how consistently it shows up across queries.

-- Answer Engine Optimization (AEO)AEO is optimizing content so answer engines — AI systems that reply with a direct answer instead of a list of links — surface and cite your brand.
+- Answer Engine Optimization (AEO)AEO is optimizing content so answer engines (AI systems that reply with a direct answer instead of a list of links) surface and cite your brand.

-- GroundingGrounding is when an AI model bases its answer on retrieved, verifiable sources — live web results or documents — instead of relying only on what it learned in training.
+- GroundingGrounding is when an AI model bases its answer on retrieved, verifiable sources (live web results or documents) instead of relying only on what it learned in training.

 - LLM Optimization (LLMO)LLMO is a synonym for GEO: the discipline of improving a brand's presence in large language model outputs, from training data through retrieved sources.

-- Most ContestedA most-contested ranking is a category where AI models disagree the most — different models crown different #1 brands, or brands carry wide spreads between their best and worst model ranks.
+- Most ContestedA most-contested ranking is a category where AI models disagree the most: different models crown different #1 brands, or brands carry wide spreads between their best and worst model ranks.

 - Prompt TrackingPrompt tracking is monitoring a fixed set of buying questions across AI models on a schedule, recording every answer, and measuring how a brand's presence in those answers changes over time.

-- SentimentIn AI visibility, sentiment is how favorably an answer frames a brand when it mentions it — recommended, neutral, caveated, or warned against.
+- SentimentIn AI visibility, sentiment is how favorably an answer frames a brand when it mentions it: recommended, neutral, caveated, or warned against.

 - Share of VoiceIn AI visibility, share of voice is the percentage of relevant AI answers that mention a brand, across a defined set of prompts, models, and time.

-- Structured Data (Schema.org)Structured data is machine-readable markup (JSON-LD using Schema.org vocabulary) embedded in web pages that states facts explicitly — what a product is, what it costs, how it's rated — so crawlers and AI systems don't have to infer them.
+- Structured Data (Schema.org)Structured data is machine-readable markup (JSON-LD using Schema.org vocabulary) embedded in web pages that states facts explicitly (what a product is, what it costs, how it's rated) so crawlers and AI systems don't have to infer them.

 - The AI 100The AI 100 is WhereDoIRank's name for the flagship cross-category board: the brands with the strongest overall AI visibility across every tracked category, ranked like an index of listed companies.

-- Weekly CloseThe weekly close is the moment an AI visibility index locks in the week's rankings — the fixed reference point that all movement is measured against.
+- The CloseA close is the moment an AI visibility index locks a category's rankings in.